jlevy/og-equity-compensation/README.md

   with founders) and increasingly lower as a company matures.
   (See the picture above.)
-- 🄳 At some point early on, generally before the first employees are hired, stock will be allocated to a employee stock
+- 🄳 At some point early on, generally before the first employees are hired, stock will be allocated to an employee stock
   [**option pool**](http://www.investopedia.com/terms/o/option-pool.asp).
 A typical size for this is 20% of the stock of the company, but it can be 10%, 15%, or other sizes.
   Once the pool is established, then the company’s board of directors grants pieces of it to